The Town operates on a fiscal year beginning October 1 and ending September 30.

 With the inception of the comprehensive News Alerts in 2013 being emailed to many residents and posted on the Town's bulletin board for those who do not use computer access to the website or receive email, this report's format has been changed to a one-page management summary providing bulleted summary highlights of activities over the previous year.

 For financial data, historical facts, photos and answers to common questions, we believe the website has ample information.
-Should you have any other questions, please do not hesitate to contact the Town Clerk, who will find your answers.

 Annual Recap Report Oct 2014-Nov 2015 (New one page format)